 The district, in accordance with state law, provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
-The district has workers' compensation coverage from Deep East Texas Self Insurance Fund.
+The district has workers' compensation coverage from Claims Administrative Services Inc. effective July 1, 2022.